Does Medicare Cover Exercise Equipment ?

 - “treating provider (like a nurse practitioner, physician assistant, or clinical nurse specialist)”

 –in either case this is done by filling out an order, and may demand extra documentation of the medical necessity of the equipment in certain cases.

 The equipment must also be purchased, or rented, from a Medicare-enrolled supplier to qualify for coverage.

 Medical equipment used in skilled nursing facilities, including DME for short term stays, is covered by Original Medicare Part A (hospital care).

-For equipment to get onto the Medicare Durable Medical Equipment list it must fulfill following criteria –
+For equipment to make it onto the Medicare list of Durable Medical Equipment which may be covered, it must fulfill the following criteria –

 - it must hold up to sustained use over a long period of time – durable